accessibilitywars/zaw2/content/builds/power-tempest.md

 Do note that {{ skill(id="29719") }} has a ~3.5s cast time, and dodging or swapping attunements during it's cast will interrupt it and result in a large DPS loss.
 You can still move and use skills with no cast time, as well as queue a skill to cast after.
 However, this rotation is designed so that there is little to no risk of cancelling Overload Air with the rotation steps as {{ skill(id="5492") }} should still just be on cooldown when you complete {{ skill(id="29719") }}.

-On top of the main loop
+On top of the main loop,

 **Cast Off Cooldown:**
 > 1. {{ skill(id="5561") }} (Scepter Air 2)